binarygalwalkin/PROGRAMMICON/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 # Copyright Notice
 Most sources found here are attributed.
-The trademarks/copyrights are kept with the original content / up to the individual content owners **I claim NO OWNERSHIP**,  please contact them.
+The trademarks/copyrights are kept with the original content / up to the individual content owners, **I claim NO OWNERSHIP**,  please contact them.

 # Other Helpful Shit